 Depending on the level of detail and request specifications, data requests will require from a few days to several weeks to be completed.
 Please be as specific in terms of cohorts, terms, and variables as possible.
 Questions about pending work orders can be routed to Institutional Effectiveness at 936-294-3101.

-Official certified data, such as enrollment and graduation rates, are available from the Texas Higher Education Coordinating Board Accountability website; however, IE will gladly provide this data as requested through the "Submit IE Work Order" link.
+Official certified data, such as enrollment and graduation rates, are available from the Texas Higher Education Coordinating Board Accountability website; however, IE will gladly provide this data as requested through the "Request a Report or Dataset" link.

 In most cases, federal law prohibits the dissemination of individual student information, and Institutional Research ethical guidelines stress the protection of the privacy of small or easily identifiable groups.

 Ms. Karen Whitney, Senior Administrative Coordinator for Academic Affairs, at (936) 294-1007 can address questions regarding SHSU faculty reports.
 If you are unsure as to the source of your data needs, please submit a work order request to IE, and we will be happy to assist you.

-At SHSU, internal surveys for bona fide business purposes are facilitated by IT@Sam in LimeSurvey.
+At SHSU, internal surveys for bona fide business purposes are facilitated by IT@Sam.
 The Office of Institutional Effectiveness can assist you with pre-survey study methodology and post-survey results analysis for paper, phone, and web surveys.
 IE does not authorize or approve a department's decision to conduct a survey, and in some cases IE will require documentation that internal authorizations were obtained, including, but not limited to, Institutional Review Board, Divisional Vice President, and Academic College Chair, Dean or Provost.